Marisken Surgery: Treatment, Procedure & Experiences

 Not every skin tag needs to be operated on.
 In milder cases, targeted local care can significantly reduce symptoms.
 Preparations like CANNEFF® SUP, which combine CBD and hyaluronic acid, can soothe inflammation-related irritations and support mucous membrane regeneration – this often serves as a preoperative or accompanying approach but does not replace surgery if functional disorders exist.

-What complaints make a hemorrhoid surgery necessary?
+What symptoms make a marisca operation necessary?

-Typical symptoms that justify surgery
+Typical complaints that justify surgery

 Chronic oozing or moisture: Often associated with odor or sore skin areas.